seyedhex/seyedhex.github.io/_posts/2022-08-07-publications.md

 ## Select publications by project
 ### TrEnCh Project
+Meyer AV, Sakairi Y, Kearney MR, and Buckley LB.
+2023.
+A guide and tools for selecting and accessing microclimate data for mechanistic niche modeling.
+[Ecosphere](https://doi.org/10.1002/ecs2.4506)

 Buckley LB, Cannistra AF, and John A. 2018.
 Leveraging organismal biology to forecast the effects of climate change.
 Integrative and Comparative Biology 58:38-51.

 Buckley LB, Arakaki AJ, Cannistra AF, Kharouba HM, and Kingsolver JG.
 2017.
 Insect development, thermal plasticity and fitness implications in changing, seasonal environments.
 Integrative and Comparative Biology 57: 988-998.